Marketing strategy for UK SMEs

 -

-A written strategy document: positioning, messaging, audience segmentation, and channel recommendations, clearly laid out and ready to act on
+A written strategy: positioning, messaging, audience segmentation, and channel recommendations, clearly laid out and ready to act on.

 -